 What's the Wage Gap in the States?

-On average, women employed full time in the United States lose a combined total of almost $900 billion every year due to the wage gap.
+On average, women employed full time in the United States lose a combined total of more than $956 billion every year due to the wage gap.
 These lost wages mean women and their families have less money to support themselves, save and invest for the future, and pay for the things they need to live satisfying, productive lives.
 Families, businesses and the economy suffer as a result.

 For Additional Data